 - Fall or tripping over object

 We will conduct a comprehensive physical evaluation to observe your mobility, strength, posture, and functional levels for activities of daily living (i.e., walking, sitting, climbing stairs).
-Our physical therapists will compare current symptoms with your medical history, previous spinal injuries, and daily routine.
+Our physical therapists will compare current symptoms with your medical history, previous spinal injuries, and daily routine, when considering the best herniated disc physical therapy for you.

 Many times everyday movement patterns and seated positions place pressure on the spinal cord, leading to cervical and lumbar disc herniation.
 That’s why we will ask you a series of questions related to your daily routine and posture to assess how it affects your spine.
 Your answers will help us rule out other possibilities for low back pain/neck pain.